paser-group/continuous-secsoft/ssp-spr26/project/README.md

 ```
 NAME,ABSENT-IN-<FILENAME>,PRESENT-IN-<FILENAME>,NA  # a KDE is present  in one file but absent in another
+NAME,ABSENT-IN-<FILENAME>,PRESENT-IN-<FILENAME>,REQ1 # a KDE is present  in both files but one requirement called REQ1 is present in one
-NAME,ABSENT-IN-<FILENAME>,PRESENT-IN-<FILENAME>,REQ1 # a KDE is present  in both files but one requirement called REQ1 is present in one file but absent in another
+NAME,ABSENT-IN-<FILENAME>,PRESENT-IN-<FILENAME>,REQ1 # a KDE is present  in both files but one requirement called REQ2 is present in one file but absent in another
 ```